bodnaristvan/learn-yarn/README.md

  - `^` -- allows minor and patch updates (1.x.y)
  - `>=` -- use exact version or newer (x.y.z)

-Note: public packages has to start with 1.0.0!
+Note: public package versions has to start with 1.0.0!

 ## Useful commands when working with versions
-Set how versions are stored in package.json after `yarn add`
+Set how version ranges are stored in package.json after `yarn add`
 ```bash
 npm config set save-prefix='~'
 # or